 In 1919, he resigned and was made the head of the Pathological Department of the Ontario Veterinary College.
 During the summer of 1920, the Veterinary Director-General urged the College to release Dr Allen, to meet the insistent demand for his services by Prince Edward Island breeders.
-Following his return to the Island he assisted in the organization of the world's first live fox show held at Montreal in the late fall of 1920.
+Following his return to the Island, he assisted in the organization of the world's first live fox show held at Montreal in the late fall of 1920.

 In October 1926, he resigned his federal position to accept an offered post as Director of Health of the Manitoba Fox Breeders Protective Association.
 Later he spent two years in research work with the All-Star Ranch of Winnipeg.

 In May 1931, he was appointed Pathologist to the Manitoba Game and Fisheries Department.
 In 1936, he became superintendent of the newly organized Manitoba Experimental Fur Farm and organized short courses in fur farming under the auspices of the University of Manitoba.
 Dr J. A. Allen died suddenly on April 27th, 1942.
 This information and much more can be found in his obituary in the May 1942 issue of the Canadian Silver Fox and Fur.
 Joe Allen, in spite of his inability to stay in one place very long, was a very able and productive researcher.
 His many articles on fur farming and his two books "The Theory and Practice of Fur Farming" and "The Principles of Mink Ranching" were factual, well-written and still worth reading today.
 Joe has two important firsts to his credit.
 He was the first fur animal veterinarian and he established the first fur animal research laboratory.